bioFAM/MOFA/MOFAtools/Documentation.md

 * **getImputedData**: get imputed data

 ## Disentangle sources of variation
-* **calculateVarianceExplained**: calculate variance explained by each factor in each view.
+* **plotVarianceExplained**: plot the variance explained by each factor in each view.
 This is the key plot of MOFA and should always be done before inspecting factors or weights.
-It can retrieve either the fraction of total variation (totalVar=T) or the fraction of residual variation (totalVar=F), use both options.

 ## Inspect loadings
 * **plotTopWeights**: plot the top loadings for a given factor and view